-In 2006 at the age of twelve years and ten months he became the youngest ever Filipino International Master and the youngest member of the national men’s team to participate at the 37th Chess Olympiad in Turin, Italy.
+In 2006 at the age of twelve years and ten months Wesley So became the youngest ever Filipino International Master and the youngest member of the national men’s team to participate at the 37th Chess Olympiad in Turin, Italy.

-In 2007, he went on to become the youngest National Junior Open Chess Champion and won the gold medal on board one, at the World Under16 Team Championships.
+In 2007, Wesley So went on to become the youngest National Junior Open Chess Champion and won the gold medal on board one, at the World Under16 Team Championships.

-In 2008, he won the title in the Dubai Open Chess Championships, “The Sheikh Rashed Bin Hamdan Al Maktoum Cup”, in the United Arab Emirates, and set a record as the youngest winner in the 10-year history of the Cup.
+In 2008, Wesley So won the title in the Dubai Open Chess Championships, “The Sheikh Rashed Bin Hamdan Al Maktoum Cup”, in the United Arab Emirates, and set a record as the youngest winner in the 10-year history of the Cup.

-In 2008, So was rated 2610 becoming the youngest player in the history of the game to break the 2600 Elo barrier, surpassing the record previously held by Magnus Carlsen.
+In 2008, Wesley So was rated 2610 and was the youngest player in the history of the game to break the 2600 Elo barrier, surpassing the record previously held by Magnus Carlsen.

-In 2009, on the FIDE rating list, Wesley So was rated the world’s strongest chess player for his age level (players born in 1993 and later)
+In 2009, Wesley So the FIDE rating list, Wesley So was rated the world’s strongest chess player for his age level (players born in 1993 and later)

-In 2014, he won the 49th Capablanca Memorial tournament in Havana at his first attempt, finishing a clear point ahead of his competitors.
+In 2014, Wesley So won the 49th Capablanca Memorial tournament in Havana at his first attempt, finishing a clear point ahead of his competitors.

-In 2014, he won first place at the ACP Golden Classic in Bergamo Italy.
+In 2014, Wesley won first place at the ACP Golden Classic in Bergamo Italy.